xabicasado/dative-backend/README.md

 # DativeBackend
 Developed by Xabier Casado.

+Doc generated with Swashbuckle and available at: https://localhost:5001/

 Requirements:
 - **dotnet**: 3.1.302
 - **MySQL**:  Ver 8.0.21 for Linux on x86_64 (MySQL Community Server - GPL)